Boeing CEO History

 © History Oasis

-Harry Stonecipher, a longtime aerospace executive, served a turbulent tenure at Boeing's helm first as President and COO during the 1990s merger with McDonnell Douglas and later returning as CEO in 2003 after Condit's ouster.
+Harry Stonecipher, a longtime aerospace executive.
+He served a turbulent tenure at Boeing’s helm, first as President and COO during the 1990s merger with McDonnell Douglas.
+He would later return as CEO in 2003 after Condit’s ouster.

-Assuming leadership amid the crisis initially, Stonecipher stressed ethics reforms after recent scandals but drew criticism himself when personal misconduct allegations surfaced in 2005.
+Although the company’s leadership was in crisis, Stonecipher stressed ethics reforms after recent scandals.
+However, he drew criticism himself when personal misconduct allegations surfaced in 2005.

-Though a seasoned industry veteran, his hard-charging, numbers-driven leadership style clashed with Boeing tradition, contributing to engineering lapses on new planes that proved costly in the long run.
+He also wasn’t very liked in the company.
+His hard-charging, numbers-driven leadership style clashed with the Boeing tradition, contributing to engineering lapses on new planes that proved costly in the long run.

 JAMES MCNERNEY